bat020/accent-grid/README.md

 accent-grid
 ===========

-source code etc for Accent Grid, a Chrome extension that gives easy access to accented and special characters
+source code etc for Accent Grid, a Chrome extension that gives easy access to special characters

 you can find the extension at http://bitly.com/accentgrid